Overview – Does God Exist?

 The key points are along these lines:

-• I am a thinking thing and have the idea of God
+- I am a thinking thing with the idea of God – what is the cause of my existence?

-• Whatever causes its own existence is God
+- Whatever is the cause of its own existence is God.

 Leibniz: Sufficient reason